The cart is empty

 Warm German Style Potato Salad with Caraway Seeds

 I love a good potato salad, and this Warm German Style Potato Salad with Caraway Seeds certainly falls into the ‘Ann’s Favorites’ category!
-First of all it’s made with a delicious caraway infused Dijon mustard vinaigrette, so much lighter than mayo based dressings, that gets sucked up into the warm spuds as they’re tossed together with it.
+First of all it’s made with a delicious caraway infused Dijon mustard vinaigrette, that gets sucked up into the warm spuds as they’re tossed together with it.
 Secondly there’s the contrast of the crisp crunchy celery and the sharp sweet bite of scallions with the soft, warm mustardy potatoes.
 So yummy!
 I’m feeling hungry just describing it!
 All in all it’s one great potato salad.

 - In a small bowl, whisk together caraway seeds, mustard, vinegar and olive oil.
 Season with salt and pepper.